Cairo: Believers Mark One Year Since December’s Deadly Church Bombing

 Many Christians will stand in church services and through tears remember brothers, sisters, fathers, mothers, uncles, grandparents and even children who used to be there.

 For Christians in Egypt (#21 on the 2017 World Watch List), the season many Americans look forward to celebrating invokes bittersweet feelings and memories.
-December marks one year since the deadly bombing attack during Sunday morning mass at St. Peter’s chapel next to St. Mark’s Coptic Orthodox Cathedral, killing 29 people (all but three were women and children) and injuring more than 60 others in the heart of Cairo.
+December marks one year since the deadly bombing attack during Sunday morning mass at St. Peter’s chapel next to St. Mark’s Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Cathedral, killing 29 people (all but three were women and children) and injuring more than 60 others in the heart of Cairo.

 The attack (on Dec.
 11, 2016) was the first-ever suicide bomb attack on an Egyptian church and the deadliest attack on Egypt’s Christian minority in years (only to be followed three months later by twin suicide bomb attacks on Palm Sunday in Tanta and Cairo, once again at Saint Mark’s Cathedral in which nearly 50 Christians died).

 Below, one of our persecuted family shares powerful remembrances and asks for prayers throughout this difficult season.

 Christmas is approaching soon.
 Throughout the city, limited Christmas and New Year decorations hang in big Cairo malls and shops.
 They are bittersweet reminders to Christians of the joy of Christmas (Jesus, our Savior of all mankind)–and the day they remember as if it was yesterday.

 For many Christians in Egypt, a hidden sadness wraps around their hearts.